nazeekesen016/TicTacToe-Game-/README.md

 My project meets almost all requirements which were given by teacher.
 These are: work with files, unit tests, work with classes and ext.

-I can say that this is uniq game, because you can play with computer and computer can also play by itself.
+I can say that this is unique game, because you can play with computer and computer can also play by itself.

+Also I used a GUI and I also added 5 Junit tests (hope it will give me some bonus points)

 First, when project opens you will choose the way of a game.